rueedlinger/gfollow/README.md

-# ghFollow.js - Following People Back on GitHub
+# ghFollow - Get Some Insights form Your GitHub Followers

-> *I started following people back on GitHub.
+*I started following people back on GitHub.
 First I thought this feature is useless.
 But since then I found a lot of interesting projects which I definitely would not have found.
-This script is for those which want to follow people back with just one click.*
+So I started this repository with some scripts to play around with the social features from GitHub.*

-## How to Run the Script
+## First Steps

 1. Clone the repo